openharmony/third_party_googletest/docs/reference/assertions.md

 Verifies that the difference between *`val1`* and *`val2`* does not exceed the absolute error bound *`abs_error`*.

-If *`val`* and *`val2`* are both infinity of the same sign, the difference is considered to be 0.
-Otherwise, if either value is infinity, the difference is considered to be infinity.
-All non-NaN values (including infinity) are considered to not exceed an *`abs_error`* of infinity.

 ## Exception Assertions {#exceptions}